Day 1 – Phnom Penh

 Continue your exploration of the Angkor Temples at Ta Prohm, the temple that has been left largely in its natural state since its “re-discovery” by French explorers.
 Surrounded by jungle, its labyrinth of stone hallways is overgrown with the roots and limbs of massive banyan trees, which envelop the stone like tentacles.

-This afternoon, your guide will drive you to visit Angkor Wat, arguably the largest religious building in the world, with a volume of stone equaling that of the Cheops pyramid in Egypt.
+This afternoon, your guide will drive you to visit Angkor Wat, arguably the largest religious building in the world, with a volume of stone equalling that of the Cheops pyramid in Egypt.
 It is unlike all the other Khmer temples in that it faces west, and is inspired by 12th Century Hinduism.
 Enjoy the knowledge and history your guide has, whilst watching the sunset in the evening.

 The Aviary Hotel, Siem Reap